 This is a guide to sources of industry ratios and averages and to materials that explain how to calculate and interpret these numbers.
 Composite financial data, such as industry ratios and averages, are generally used to compare one company’s performance to that of an industry as a whole.

 For books and other information on ratios, search the Catalog using the Library of Congress Subject Heading RATIO ANALYSIS.
-For periodical articles about ratios, search the Database ABI/INFORM using the Subject Term RATIOS and narrower terms such as RATIO ANALYSIS, FINANCIAL RATIOS, and OPERATIONAL RATIOS.
+For periodical articles about ratios, search the Database ProQuest One Business using the Subject Term RATIOS and narrower terms such as RATIO ANALYSIS, FINANCIAL RATIOS, and OPERATIONAL RATIOS.

 Use the tabs above for help in locating information about industry ratios.

 Most journals are available through the library in electronic format.
 To find or to gain access to an electronic journal, search the e-Journal List for the title of the periodical you are looking for.